 In Vincent van Gogh‘s Large Plane Trees, huge trees upward from an undulating earth as tiny men labor to repair a street in the southern French town of Saint–Rémy.
 The painting depicts an ordinary scene in an ordinary little town.
 Although the canvas is unsigned, stylistic and technical analysis confirms its attribution to the Post–Impressionist master Vincent van Gogh (1853–90).
 Large Plane Trees now hangs in The Cleveland Museum of Art Museum curators, who study and care for works of art, have analyzed their physical condition and formed opinions about their quality.
 They have also traced its provenance (the history of its ownership) from the time the painting left the artist‘s studio until the day it entered their collection.

 What Large Plane Trees says to us depends upon who we are.
 Art historians and art critics looking at this painting from the perspectives of their own specialties and approaches to the study of art’s history can and do see many different meanings.
 Thus, this art object speaks in various ways.

-Art historians steeped in the work of Sigmund Freud (1856–1939)—whose psychoanalytic theory addresses creativity, the unconscious mind, and art as expression of re pressed feelings—will find in this painting images infused with psychoanalytic meaning.
+Art historians steeped in the work of Sigmund Freud (1856–1939)—whose psychoanalytic theory addresses creativity, the unconscious mind, and art as an expression of repressed feelings—will find in this painting images infused with psychoanalytic meaning.
 The painting, despite its light, bright colors, might seem to suggest something ominous in the uneasy relationship between the looming trees and tiny people.

-- Form and Carving styles: The object is carved the form of a stretching tiger creeping on the ground.
-The carving style is a convex line forming from double incised lines.
+- Form and Carving styles: The object is carved in the form of a stretching tiger creeping on the ground.
+The carving style is a convex line forming from double-incised lines.